HISTORY & HERITAGE

 A big part of Wisconsin's heritage includes farm-to-table traditions that influence our local dining, brewing, and wine-making businesses.
 Begin by discovering Dane County Farmers' Market for yourself, or have someone prepare farm-to-table fare for you at restaurants including Quivey's Grove where you can dine in a beautifully restored 1855 estate that is listed in the National Register of Historic Places.

-If wine is more what you had in mind, take the short drive to Wollersheim Winery in nearby Prairie Du Sac, Vetro Winery in Jefferson, or Fisher King Winery in Mount Horeb.
+If wine is more what you had in mind, take the short drive to Drumlin Ridge Winery in Waunakee or Wollersheim Winery in nearby Prairie Du Sac.
 All offer tours and tastings.